prithviraj-chaudhuri/jaac/README.md

 # jaac
 Just another auto complete
-# jaac-test README
+# jaac README

-This is the README for your extension "jaac-test".
+This is the README for your extension "jaac".
 After writing up a brief description, we recommend including the following sections.

 ## Features